agoncal/agoncal-sample-javaee/01-Monster/README.md

-# Sample - Java EE - MaxiMe
+# Sample - Java EE - Monster Component

 ## Purpose of this sample